2025 AGM and Conference Information

 Drawing from lived experience, research, and clinical practice, this keynote invites reflection on how unexpected synergies between knowledge systems can converge to offer a more holistic understanding of human suffering, healing, and meaning.
 Participants will be encouraged to challenge assumptions, rethink boundaries, and explore new possibilities for practice, research, and life itself.

-Breakout Speakers:
+Breakout Sessions:

 Poster and Ignite Sessions: